 What Lives at the Bottom of Lake Superior?

 Sculpins, opossum shrimp, crayfish, copepods, and round goby live at the bottom of Lake Superior.

 Siscowet lake trout, kiyi, deepwater sculpin, round goby, crayfish, shrimp, and other invertebrates live at the bottom of Lake Superior.
 Some plants like algae and seaweed also grow at these depths.
 There are over 200 fish species in the lake, but most live in shallower water.

 Many lake animals can’t survive in temperatures as cold as 36° and thrive in surface temperatures around 63°.
 Some bottom-dwelling creatures are native to the lake, while others are invasive species wreaking havoc on the fragile environment.

-At the bottom of shallow waters, you can find snails, worms, clams, mayflies, and caddisflies.
-But the bottom of the cold lake is home to different creatures such as opossum shrimp, deepwater scud, copepods, and deepwater sculpins.
-These small fish and crustaceans are native to the deep freshwater of Lake Superior.
+At the bottom of shallow waters, you can find snails, clams, worms, mayflies, and caddisflies.
+Different creatures can be found at the bottom of the cold lake such as deepwater scud, opossum shrimp, copepods, and deepwater sculpins.
+These crustaceans and small fish are native to the deep freshwater of Lake Superior.

 In the 1980s, zebra mussels and spiny water fleas invaded the lake.
 These creatures threaten the food web for native species, and the zebra mussel is a particular nuisance for its ability to clog pipes and wreak havoc on boats.